 Bob Phibbs interviewed Greg Goodwin, President of Friar Tux.
-In this episode Bob and Greg speak about ensuring your retail brand responds to change effectively, watching for opportunities and changes in the tux world.
+In this episode Bob and Greg spoke about ensuring your retail brand responds to change effectively, watching for opportunities, and changes in the tux world.

 Don't forget to subscribe, comment and like on your favorite podcast platform.

-How To Ensure Your Retail Brand Responds To Change Effectively
+How to Ensure your Retail Brand Responds Effectively to Change

 Founded over 40 years ago, Friar Tux has been the go-to tux rental for generations of customers.
 Today, they operate over 30 stores in Southern California and Las Vegas, Nevada.

 Their industry, like so many others, has undergone many changes.
 Yet they have been able to grow and thrive.

 That is why I am excited to say that we have Greg Goodwin, the President of Friar Tux, on this episode of Tell Me Something Good About Retail.

 In this episode, Greg gives us insight into the challenges and changes Friar Tux has faced in his 35 years there.
 Through those insights, I tease out some of the key factors that give them the ability to overcome these challenges.

 Changes To Tux Industry